Argentine stocks slip on oil losses, bonds firm

-BUENOS AIRES Aug 15 (Reuters) - Argentine stocks fell for a second consecutive session on Friday, dragged down by energy-related shares on lower oil prices, while bonds rose slightly on government buying.
+BUENOS AIRES, Aug 15 (Reuters) - Argentine stocks fell for a second consecutive session on Friday, dragged down by energy-related shares on lower oil prices, while bonds rose slightly on government buying.

 The benchmark MerVal stocks index .MERV closed down 0.23 percent at 1,733.79 points, after dropping by as much as 1.11 percent earlier in the session.

-"The losses of Tenaris TENA.BA and Petrobras APBR.BA(PETR4.SA: Cotización) hit the MerVal hard at a time when commodities prices don't stop falling," said Dionisio Corneille, director of the Corneille brokerage.
+"The losses of Tenaris TENA.BA and Petrobras APBR.BA(PETR4.SA) hit the MerVal hard at a time when commodities prices don't stop falling," said Dionisio Corneille, director of the Corneille brokerage.

 Index heavyweight Tenaris, the world's leading producer of seamless steel tubes for the energy industry, saw its stock fall 2.97 percent to 78.5 peso per share.